LezWatch/LezWatch/_writing/shows.md

 ### TV Show Image

 AKA Featured image.
-It should be 960x400 pixels.
+It should be at least 960x400 pixels.
 This will be both the header image for the post as well as the 'thumbnail' for the show listing page.
 Make it as gay as possible.

 ### Nation